Some songs remind me of my characters, others I'm just going to post because I like. But this one... This sums up my whole life.

 They discover their magical abilities, find joy and friendship in the mansion's family, and face the dangers of the storm's left-behind magic.
 The journey to the center of magic is full of twists and turns, magic and excitement.
 Ellie and Savannah support each other to overcome obstacles along the way, knowing the whole world is depending on them.

 Someone in front of her screamed.
 That was all the warning she had before fireballs flew in her direction.
 She reacted quickly, throwing up a shield against them.
 Heat seeped through her protective bubble, but nothing more could reach her.
-Yet even when that attack was over, she knew she was far from safe.
+Yet even when that attack was over, she was far from safe.
 The room was beginning to collapse, and a horde of enemies stood in every direction between her and a way out.

 The all too familiar sensation of terror began to overwhelm her.
 She took a breath, allowing herself to pause for a moment.
-It was a technique she had taught herself, to find a quiet space in her mind even in the heat of battle.
-She couldn’t stop moving for a moment, but she could find stillness somewhere within.
+It was a technique she had taught herself, to find a quiet space in her mind in the heat of battle.
+She couldn’t stop moving even for a moment, but she could find stillness somewhere within.

 This is for you, she reminded herself, bringing an image of her husband and children into her mind.
 I’ll find you again, no matter what...
 She couldn’t let herself believe those last brief kisses were real goodbyes, couldn’t dare imagine that all her little girls would have left of her was a short, handwritten letter.